 - Any material that has been previously copyrighted, published, or accepted for publication will not be considered for publication in the journal.

 - The general goal of the review process is to ensure that all authors have equal opportunity for publication of their papers.

 Professions and Professionalism is an open-access journal which means that all content is freely available without charge to the user or his/her institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles in this journal without asking prior permission from the publisher or the author.

-The journal provides open access to all of it content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
-Such access is associated with increased readership and increased citation of an author's work.
+The journal provides open access to all of its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
+Such access is associated with increased readership and increased citation of an author’s work.
 For more information on this approach, see the Public Knowledge Project, which has designed this system to improve the scholarly and public quality of research, and which freely distributes the journal system as well as other software to support the open access publishing of scholarly resources.

 There are no submission fees, publication fees or page charges for this journal.

 Professions & Professionalism is officially approved as an academic journal in Denmark, Finland and Norway.